-Previously the planning level was 5,000 places - this has been increased to 15,000 in the budget announced in October 2020 for the program year 2020-2021.
+Previously the planning level was 5,000 places - this has been increased to 15,000 for both the 2020-2021 and 2021-2022 program years.
 In addition to the increase in places for this program, applicants receive priority processing and direct permanent residence.

 - Health Industries